Hunting wolves in New World has greatly reduced my will to live

 Some games with prominent hunting support this with additional systems, like tracking in Red Dead Redemption 2, but in New World these hunts are just like any other quests: you go to the area, you bump into the mob, you kill it.
 If it's a hostile creature, it will attack you, making things easier, but skittish beasties like deer will flee, forcing you to give chase and kill it from range.
 The risk here is that the time it takes for you to run up to the corpse might be just enough for another player to start skinning your kill.

 While there are plenty of quests just designed to make you defeat creatures, hunting quests often demand skins as well, so it's not good enough to just kill your prey.
 And even if it was, competition for spawns is so great that you might not even be awarded the kill, because you only had enough time to get one stab in before it went down.
-It's not clear how much damage you have to inflict before an enemy dies for the game to acknowledge your contribution, but it's high enough that it's a problem.
+It's not clear how much damage you have to inflict before an enemy dies for the game to acknowledge your contribution, and sometimes one attack seems to be enough, but I've been in plenty of brisk fights where I've managed to get in a few slices to no avail.

 There are so many animals wandering around that it's hard to imagine scarcity being an issue, but these quests always seem to send you to places where the critter population isn't nearly high enough to support even a few players.
 I can't walk out of town without getting mauled by a wolf, but the moment I'm sent to a specific location to kill them, I can't find any.
 It's exasperating.